itsoneiota/devstudyguide/README.md

 - Maintain leaderboard.
 - Compute statistics (most consistent, best defence, etc.)
 - Notify players if they haven't played for a while.

-###Air Hockey Analysis

-I'd love to see this done.

-Basically, a limited version of [this project](http://cienciaycacharreo.blogspot.co.uk/2014/02/new-project-air-hockey-robot-3d-printer.html).
-Have a computer analyse the movement of the puck during an air hockey game and give its analysis.

-- Use computer vision to analyse air hockey games.
-- Classify shots played / scored.
-- Generate match statistics (shots on target, etc.)
-- Feed back to players on strengths weaknesses.

 [HipChat]: https://www.hipchat.com
 [SES]: https://aws.amazon.com/ses/